vslipchenko/warehouse/README.md

 # Warehouse Management System

-A modern, full-stack warehouse management application built with Angular frontend and Node.js/GraphQL backend, featuring a MariaDB database.
+A modern, full-stack warehouse application for managing products (using CRUD operations) built with Angular frontend and Node.js/GraphQL backend, featuring a MariaDB database.

 ## 🏗️ Architecture